 What happened after that

 Two years later Nienke Sonneveld left for Malawi.
-Of course she took sun lotion for Joyce with her, but she also wanted to help more albinos.
+Of course she took sun lotion for Joyce with her, but she also wanted to help more people with albinism.
 So she took 25 more bottles too which she and Joyce distributed.
-Joyce and the other albinos were enormously enthusiastic!
-Together with Joyce she set up a programme in order to be able to continue helping the albinos in Malawi.
+Joyce and the other people with albinism were enormously enthusiastic!
+Together with Joyce she set up a programme in order to be able to continue helping people with albinism in Malawi.

 It is unbelievable that through something that is (for us) so ordinary as sun lotion a persons quality of life can be so enormously improved!
 After she returned to the Netherlands the project received publicity in, among others, the Dutch newspapers Volkskrant and Telegraaf.
 Thanks to this publicity the family Kuijt of Kuijt-Beheer B.V. sponsored the creation of a Foundation.

-On 17 August 2004 the “African Albino Foundation” came into being!
+On 17 August 2004 the “African Albinism Foundation” came into being!

 The founding board of the Foundation, shortly after signing the statutes with the Notary with the cheque and a statuette from the Kuijt families